 If you have not already done so, please review the list to find an office close to your home and make an appointment to talk with an Employment Consultant.
 Only an Employment Consultant can determine your eligibility to apply for Second Career funding.
 If you are eligible to apply for Second Career funding, please review Point 2 below for next steps.

-If you are eligible to apply for Second Career funding, you will require a Second Career "Confirmation of Acceptance" letter for your final submission to the Ministry of Advanced Education and Skills Development.
+If you are eligible to apply for Second Career funding, you will require a Second Career "Confirmation of Acceptance" letter for your final submission to the Ministry of Labour, Training and Skills Development.
 To obtain your "Confirmation of Acceptance" letter, you need to do the following:

 1. Choose a program.

-You and your Employment Consultant will discuss the best Sheridan program to take that falls within the maximum two years full-time program length that Second Career will fund.
-Sheridan’s Certificate, Diploma and Ontario College Graduate Certificate programs fall within this maximum length.
+You and your Employment Consultant will discuss the best Sheridan program to take that falls within the maximum one year program length that Second Career will fund.
+Sheridan’s Certificate, Ontario College Graduate Certificate and Micro-Credential programs fall within this maximum length.

 Please note that funded training under the Second Career initiative focuses on education that leads to careers in occupations that are classified under the National Occupation Classification (NOC) codes of B or C. Your Employment Consultant will guide you in choosing an appropriate program that falls under a NOC of B or C. You may review Human Resources and Skills Development Canada to find out more about NOC codes.

-To learn more about Sheridan’s full-time programs, visit our Programs and Courses page.
+Learn more about Sheridan’s full-time programs.
 In particular, please review the specific program admission requirements for each program – you must meet these requirements to be extended an offer to Sheridan which will be confirmed in your "Confirmation of Acceptance" Letter.

 If you need Academic Upgrading to meet the program admission requirements, you may be eligible for Second Career funding for one year of Sheridan’s Academic Upgrading as part of your training.
 Speak to your Employment Consultant about Second Career funding for upgrading.
 Visit Academic Upgrading to learn more about upgrading at Sheridan.